sligtenberg/phase-1-project/README.md

 Use the radio toggle at the top of the page to switch between customer mode and maintenance mode

+# Installation

+To instal Stevo's Snack Sampler, clone the repository to your local environement.
+The snack list and cash drawer data is stored in the db.json file.
+Start a JSON server to access it. using the command:

+$json-server --watch db.json

+This will create a server storing the snack data with restful routes at http://localhost:3000/snacks and the cash drawer data at http://localhost:3000/snacks/cash.
+In another terminal window, open index.html to use the application in a browser.

 # Customer mode

 In customer mode, a user can insert money in denominations of $5.00 bills, $1.00 bills, quarters, dimes, and nickels, by pressing buttons.
 The machine displays a live reading of the total value of the money which has been tendered.